 Step 3: Spread chips out onto a pan and load with the grilled chicken and sauce.
 Use as much or as little chicken and BBQ sauce as you like!
 Add your favorite vegetables.

-Step 4: Bake the barbecue nachos for about 10 minutes until the cheese is melted.
+Step 4: Bake the barbecue nachos for 10 minutes until the cheese is melted.

 Garnish the top with guacamole, sour cream, diced tomatoes, fresh cilantro, and jalapenos.
 You are going to love these healthy chicken nachos!